Marry Me (Train song): Music video

 The music video for the song was directed by Lex Halaby.
 It was posted to YouTube on December 12, 2010, and released to the public by early January 2011.

 The concept of the video consists of three main outlets - it starts off with separate shots of different couples sitting on a couch and reminiscing about the start of their relationships and the details of how they met.

 The rest of the video alternates between two different environments, starting with a diner in which a love at first sight moment occurs between Pat Monahan and the waitress of the diner, played by Anna Camp, when their eyes meet.

 The second alternate environment is the band performing the song, with drummer Scott Underwood on piano and Jimmy Stafford on guitar, with a gray background.

 The story of the video progresses with the waitress looking at the table where Pat was sitting only to find that he has left, causing her to become regretful of not taking a chance to talk to Pat.
-The waitress eventually runs out of the diner, hoping that her true love has not gone far, but is disappointed to realize that that's not the case.
+The waitress eventually runs out of the diner, hoping that her true love has not gone far, but is disappointed to realize that that is not the case.
 She then returns to the table where Pat was sitting and finds that he's left his hat.
 She looks up to see Pat return to the diner, their eyes meet, and he smiles.
 The final shot of the video depicts two steaming cups of coffee on either side of a table in the diner.